Code-Institute-Submissions/treasure-hunt/README.md

 Writing user stories was an important step in understanding how my website should look and work and how the game should look and work.
 Thinking about it from the user/players perspective gave me the opportunity to create something that everyone will enjoy and gives the user what they expect.

 * As a user I want to see a clear welcome message to the website
-* As a user i want to clear instructions on how to play the game
+* As a user I want clear instructions on how to play the game
 * As a game player I want easy navigation between the different parts of the game
 * As a user on the go I want the game to be optimised for tablet and mobile as well as desktop
 * As a user I want to see great theming throughout